mstksg/inCode/copy/entries/singletons-2.md

-Reflection is the process of bringing a type-level thing to a value at the term level ("losing" the type information in the process) and reification is the process of bringing a value-level Reification is the process of going from a value at the *term level* to the *type level*.
+Reflection is the process of bringing a type-level thing to a value at the term level ("losing" the type information in the process) and reification is the process of bringing a value at the *term level* to the *type level*.

-You can think of reflection and reification as being the "gateways" between the untyped/unsafe world and the typed/safe world.
+Reflection and reification can be thought of as the gateways between the untyped/unsafe world and the typed/safe world.
 Reflection takes you from the typed world to the untyped world (from `Sing s` to `DoorState`) and reification takes you from the untyped world to the typed world (from `DoorState` to `Sing